 - Why do you think that engineers would design a robotic arm with only 5 or 6 degrees of freedom when a human arm has over 26?
 (Answer: There is an engineering saying that explains this: "Less parts, less problems."
 If the arm can perform the same tasks with only 5 or 6 degrees of freedom, why complicate the design?
 This will result in a simpler design, which will be easier to program and control.
 Just imagine if the Controller had 26 commands to remember compared to 5.
 It would be a most difficult challenge to perform a simple task.)

-The Robot Arm Game: the following website allows students to control a virtual robot arm from their web browser: http://www.therobotlab.com/web-robot-arm/index.html
+Virtual Robotic Arm: the following website allows students to control a virtual robot arm from their computer:https://www.vexrobotics.com/vexcode/vr

 For more advanced students or to simply make the activity more challenging: